Grampa Simpson

-Abraham Jay "Abe" Simpson II, better known as Grampa Simpson, is a recurring character in the animated television series The Simpsons.
-He made his first appearance in the episode entitled "Grandpa and the Kids", a one-minute Simpsons short on The Tracey Ullman Show, before the debut of the television show in 1989.
+Abraham Jay "Abe" Simpson II, better known as Grampa Simpson, or simply Grampa, is a recurring fictional character in the animated television series The Simpsons.
+He made his first appearance in 1988 in the episode entitled "Grandpa and the Kids", a one-minute Simpsons short on The Tracey Ullman Show, before the debut of the television show in 1989.

 Grampa Simpson is voiced by Dan Castellaneta, who also voices his son, Homer Simpson.
 He is the paternal grandfather of Bart, Lisa and Maggie Simpson.
 In the 1,000th issue of Entertainment Weekly, Grampa was selected as the "Grandpa for The Perfect TV Family".
 Grampa is a World War II veteran and retired farmer who was later sent to the Springfield Retirement Castle by Homer.
 He is known for his long, rambling, often incoherent and irrelevant stories and senility.